-We examine the importance of the variational auto-encoder framework and the Free Bits trick.
-In our parameterization discussed in section~\ref{sec:mask}, it is possible to set $\mathbf{A}^{\mathrm{raw}}=0 $ and $ \mathbf{S}^{\mathrm{raw}}=0$, which corresponds to sampling from the prior in training (i.e. quasi-uniformly while respecting the constraints defined by masking) rather than learning this importance sampling distribution with the VAE encoder.
-There are 4 potential options: (1) `full prior', $\mathbf{A}^{\mathrm{raw}}=0 $ and $ \mathbf{S}^{\mathrm{raw}}=0$; (2) `alignment prior', $\mathbf{A}^{\mathrm{raw}}=0$ (while $ \mathbf{S}^{\mathrm{raw}}$ is learned) (3) `segmentation prior', $ \mathbf{S}^{\mathrm{raw}}=0$ (while $\mathbf{A}^{\mathrm{raw}}$ is learned); (4) our full model where both are learned, i.e. they constitute an output of a trained VAE encoder.
-All those models use Free Bits ($\lambda=10$), while for `no free bits' $\lambda=0$.
+To reconfirm that it is important to learn the segmentation and alignment, rather than to sample it randomly, we perform further ablations.
+In our parameterization, discussed in Section~\ref{sec:mask}, it is possible to set $\mathbf{A}^{\mathrm{raw}}=0 $ and/or $ \mathbf{S}^{\mathrm{raw}}=0$, which corresponds to sampling from the prior in training (i.e. quasi-uniformly while respecting the constraints defined by masking) rather than learning them.
+We consider 4 potential options, from sampling everything uniformly to learning everything (as in our method).
 The results are summarized in Table~\ref{table:ablation_vae}.
-As expected, the full model performs the best, demonstrating that it is important to learn alignments and segmentation.
-Interesting, both `segmentation prior' and `alignment prior' obtain reasonable performance, but the `full prior' model fails badly.
-One possible explanation is that given one of them being learned, the variations remaining in the other can be controlled, so the overall sampling variance will be small.
-The Free Bits trick appears crucial as it prevents the (partial) posterior collapse in our model.
-We inspected the logits after training, and observed that, without free-bits, the learned $\mathbf{W}$ are very small, in the $[-0.01,+0.01]$ range.
+As expected, the full model performs the best, demonstrating that it is important to learn both alignments and segmentation.
+Interestingly, both `segmentation learned' and `alignment learned' obtain reasonable performance, but the `nothing learned' model fails badly.